larsiusprime/polymod/README.md

 ### 7. Support scripting

 Certain parts of your code, such as basic game logic, AI routines, formula calculations, etc, can be exposed to modding via scripts -- human-readable code interpreted at runtime.
 Polymod can support any scripting language in theory, but we strongly recommend [hscript](https://github.com/HaxeFoundation/hscript) for Haxe games.
+See the [Scripting](#scripting) section for more details.

 If you do so, you should document a list of methods and properties exposed by your scripting system, and publish these along with your default asset manifest as your game's modding API